Not Classified as Suicide

 Not out loud.

-I shed honest tears, but said nothing, and left.
+I shed honest tears, but said nothing, and after the putrid ceremony,left.

-She had been good, insuring her children had everything, sending them to expensive private schools, getting tutors if required, paying for extra classes so that they would glide into the very best High Schools.
+My best friend had been good, insuring her children had everything.
+She sent them to expensive private schools, hired tutors if required.
+She paid for extra classes so that they would glide into the very best High Schools.

-She had her own business by then, met people, and maybe could have loved them if she wasn't married.
+My Best Friend had her own business.
+She met many people, and maybe could have loved a few of them if she wasn't married.

 My Best Friend tried, but everything failed, and her daughter went off to college as far away as possible.

-When she came home on vacations she would spend as much time with her friends as possible, and it was only by the way my Best Friend learned she had 'met someone' and they were engaged.
+When she came home on vacations she would spend time with her friends.
+It was only 'by the way' my Best Friend learned her daughter had 'met someone' and was engaged.

 My Best Friend wanted to meet this man, and her daughter was vague about when.

 Not hearing from her daughter for a time, my Best Friend rang her, to learn that she married last month.
 A small Civil Ceremony.
-They'd be coming down in a few months and her mother could have a very small reception at the house.
+She and her husband would be coming down in a few months.
+She gave her mother permission to have a small reception at the house.

-I found out about this when I asked the question; "Why are you crying?" as I stopped by on my way home.
+I found out about this when I asked my Best Friend the question; "Why are you crying?" as I stopped by on my way home.